 Basic Requirements for monitoring Respiratory Rate

-- Apple Watch Series 3 or newer running watchOS 8 and above.
+1. Apple Watch Series 3 or newer running watchOS 8 and above.
+Tracking sleep stages requires an Apple Watch Series 4 and watchOS 9+.

-- iPhone running iOS 15 or later and have.
+2. iPhone running iOS 15 or later and have.
+Sleep stage tracking requires iOS 16+.

-- Sleep Tracking is enabled on your Apple Watch.
+3. Turn on Sleep Tracking for your Apple Watch.

 To use your Apple Watch to monitor your respiratory rate, set up your Bedtime and Wake up time using the Sleep app and enable Sleep Mode.

-You can do this directly on your Apple Watch using the Sleep app or set it up using the Watch app on your iPhone.
+You can do this directly on your Apple Watch using the Sleep app on your watch or set it up using the Health app on your iPhone.

-Enable Sleep tracking and respiratory rate using Apple Watch
+Enable sleep tracking and respiratory rate on your Apple Watch

 You can also enable respiratory rate tracking directly from your Apple Watch without using your iPhone.

-- Make you sure toggle on Sleep Tracking to track your sleep.
+1. Make you sure toggle on Sleep Tracking to track your sleep.
+Sleep app options and sleep tracking on Apple Watch using Sleep app

-- We highly recommend that you keep Charge Reminders toggled on to ensure your Apple Watch has enough battery juice during the night when monitoring your night-time respiratory rate.
+2. We highly recommend that you keep Charging Reminders toggled on to ensure your Apple Watch has enough battery juice during the night when monitoring your night-time respiratory rate.

 That’s it!